Joshluk3328j/Engagment-tracker-v1/readme.md

 ```
 ## 📊 Workflow

-Video Capture: Video frames are captured using OpenCV.
+Video Capture: Video frames are captured using OpenCV. <br>
-Engagement Detection: Frames are processed by EngageTrackVideoProcessor for face, gaze, and activity detection.
+Engagement Detection: Frames are processed by EngageTrackVideoProcessor for face, gaze, and activity detection. <br>
-Real-time Updates: Socket.IO emits activities and events to the client dashboard.
+Real-time Updates: Socket.IO emits activities and events to the client dashboard. <br>
-Session Logging: Session logs are written to disk.
+Session Logging: Session logs are written to disk. <br>
-Report GeneraEngagement Tracker/tion: Engagement reports are generated as downloadable PDFs.
+Report GeneraEngagement Tracker/tion: Engagement reports are generated as downloadable PDFs. <br>

 ## 📦 Dependencies